soxueren/atsd/rule-engine/README.md

 The default expression can be superseded for a given entity or an entity group by adding an entry to the Overrides table.
-The override entry can be also created by clicking on the `Override` link on the Alerts tab or on a link in the email notification message.
+The override entry can also be created by clicking on the `Override` link under the Alerts tab or on a link in the email notification message.

 In the example below, an alert will be created when